 - 1) Verify the following items on the Work Permit which requires removal of traction power. - a.
 Ensure work permit is active. - b.
-Verify contractor's name, permit number, and contact information. - c.
-Verify working limits on the permit are correct. - 2) Brief the Controller in preparation for power removal. - 3) Verify that area is secured and flags are properly positioned, if required. - 4) Request and obtain a Controller's authorization to de-energize. - 5) Verify that appropriate safety precautions have been taken, proper procedures have been followed and power is de-energized. - 6) Verify that locks are attached to open and disconnected breakers or switches. - 7) Check the catenary and make sure it is grounded, if required. - 8) Retain a copy of the work permit.
+Verify MOW employee or contractor's name, permit number, and contact information. - c.
+Verify working limits on the permit are correct. - 2) Brief the Controller in preparation for power removal. - 3) Verify that area is secured and approved stop indications are properly positioned, if required. - 4) Request and obtain a Controller's authorization to de-energize. - 5) Verify that appropriate safety precautions have been taken, proper procedures have been followed and power is de-energized. - 6) Verify that locks are attached to open and disconnected breakers or switches. - 7) Check the voltage on the catenary and make sure it is grounded, if required. - 8) Retain a copy of the work permit.